-On the other hand, should you wish to include happier elements, such as expressing how great support and love within your community has fostered a strong individual, ready to give back to the community, be sure to not exaggerate here either.
+On the other hand, should you wish to include happier elements, such as expressing how support and love within your community has fostered a strong individual who is ready to give back to the community, be sure not to exaggerate here either.
 You do not want to bore your reader, and you definitely do not want to risk sounding trite or cliched.

 You should make sure to approach this essay with fresh eyes every time you work on it, and be sure to have a range of capable, nonbiased adults read it so that you can estimate how your admissions officer would react to your story.

 Most students have an identity, an interest or a talent that defines them in an essential way.
 Tell us about yourself.

 This is your chance to discuss what makes you unlike the rest (or at least, the vast majority) of applicants.
 You should treat this topic, and all responses to essay prompts in general, as an argument.
 You must be able to offer valid points that demonstrate your talent or interest should you choose to write on one.
 This could appear in the form of some relevant activities you’ve participated in, an award for some effort, etc. Since this talent or skill is supposed to define you in an essential way, it would be very difficult to convey that belief to your reader if you had nothing to show for it.